Assistance dog Ginny suffered severe poisoning due to toxic chemicals found in artificial sweeteners

 “It’s fairly straightforward to treat a drop in blood sugar levels as glucose can be given via an intravenous drip.
 But without quick treatment, seizures and death can occur.”

-It’s one of 55 Vets Now clinics and pet emergency hospitals across the UK that are open through the night, seven-days-a-week, and day and night on weekends and bank holidays, to treat any pet emergencies that may occur.
+Overall, there are 60 Vets Now clinics and pet emergency hospitals across the UK that are open through the night, seven-days-a-week, and day and night on weekends and bank holidays, to treat any pet emergencies that may occur.

 All of Vets Now’s out-of-hours clinics and 24/7 hospitals have a vet and vet nurse on site at all times.